oystehbr/FYS-STK4155/project1/README.md

 #### texfile - todo 📈📝

 ## Code - folder 🔐💬
+For simplicity, we have created 6 files for the 6 different exercises.
+Here are some small explanation of the python-files included in this folder.

 #### test_project_1.py 🎓🧪
 Function for testing the different exercises.
 The file contains an easy way to reproduce **exerciseX.py**, with the preferred parameters.
 We have created the exercises chronologically, so hopefully there will be no surprises.